 Therefore either the Butler is guilty or the Cook is guilty.
 NOT VALID History - Propositional logic was developed to make this all precise. - Laws for valid reasoning were known to the Stoic philosophers (about 300 BC). - The formal system is often attributed to George Boole (1815-1864).
+Further reading: [vD80], [Tho91, chapter 1].

-More Formal Examples Formalization allows us to "turn the crank" 12.
+More Formal Examples Formalization allows us to "turn the crank" 11.

-Phrases like "from ... it follows" or "therefore" are formalized 13 as derivation rules, e.g. $$\frac{A \to B \quad A}{B} \to E$$ Rules are grafted together to build trees called derivations.
-This defines a proof system14 in the style of natural deduction.
-12By formalizing patterns of reasoning, we make it possible for such reasoning to be checked or even carried out by a computer.
+Phrases like "from . . . it follows" or "therefore" are formalized12 as derivation rules, e.g. $$\frac{A \to B}{B} \xrightarrow{A} \to -E$$ Rules are grafted together to build trees called derivations.
+This defines a proof system13 in the style of natural deduction.
+11By formalizing patterns of reasoning, we make it possible for such reasoning to be checked or even carried out by a computer.
 From known patterns of reasoning new patterns of reasoning can be constructed.
-13At this stage, we are content with a formalization that builds on geometrical notions like "above" or "to the right of".
+12At this stage, we are content with a formalization that builds on geometrical notions like "above" or "to the right of".
 In other words, our formalization consists of geometrical objects like trees.
-We study formalization in more detail later (\rightarrow p.291).
-14A proof system or deductive system is characterized by a particular set of rules plus the general principles of how rules are grafted together to trees in natural deduction.
+We study formalization in more detail later (\rightarrow p.296).
+13A proof system or deductive system is characterized by a particular set of rules plus the general principles of how rules are grafted together to trees in natural deduction.
 We will see this shortly, but note that natural deduction is just one style of proof systems.
 We call the rules in that particular set basic rules.
-Later 2.2 Formalizing Propositional Logic - We must formalize - 1.
-Language 15 - 2.
-Deductive system - Here we will focus on formalizing the deductive machinery and implicitly assume semantics16 and metatheowe will see one can also derive (→ p.45) rules.

-15By language we mean the language of formulae.
+Later we will see one can also derive (\rightarrow p.45) rules.
+2.2 Formalizing Propositional Logic - We must formalize - 1.
+Language14 and semantics (\rightarrow p.22) - 2.
+Deductive system - Here we will focus on formalizing the deductive machinery and say little about metatheorems15 (soundness and completeness16). - For labs we will carry out proofs using the Isabelle System.
+Isabelle supports a Natural Deduction deductive system.
+14By language we mean the language of formulae.
 We can also say that we define the (object) logic.
-Here "logic" is used in the narrower sense (→ p.6).
-16As we mentioned earlier (→ p.10), we will not say much about semantics in this lecture.
-The standard semantics for propositional logic builds on the semantic domain of truth values $\{True, False\}$, i.e., each formula is interpreted as either True or False.
-To interpret a formula, we need an assignment of the propositional variables.
-Each variable must be assigned one of the values True or False.
-For each syntactic construct of propositional logic, it is specified how it must be interpreted as a function from truth values to truth values.
-We go into more detail later $(\rightarrow p.73)$.
+Here "logic" is used in the narrower sense (\rightarrow p.6).
+15A metatheorem is a theorem about a proof system, as opposed to a theorem derived within the proof system.
+The statement "proof system XYZ is sound" is a metatheorem.
+16A proof system is sound if only valid (→ p.12) propositions can be derived in it.
+A proof system is complete if all valid (\rightarrow p.12) propositions can be derived in it.
+2.3 Propositional Logic: Language and Semantics Propositions are built from a collection of (propositional) variables 17 and closed under disjunction, conjunction, implication, . . .
+17In mathematics, logic and computer science, there are various notions of variable.
+In propositional logic, a variable stands for a proposition, i.e., a variable can be interpreted as True or False.
+This will be different in logics that we will learn about later $(\Rightarrow p.64)$.
+Propositional Logic: Language (2) More formally: Let a set V of variables be given.
+L_P , the language of propositional logic, is the smallest set 19 where: • X in L_P if X in V.